Nuisance Wildlife Control and Removal

 • Eliminate piles of wood or debris that can be used as shelter.

-• Louisiana Administrative Code Title 76 outlines the rules for live trapping and releasing wildlife without a permit.
+• Louisiana Administrative Code Title 76 (PDF) outlines the rules for live trapping and releasing wildlife without a permit.

 • It can be dangerous to handle trapped animals.
 It is often easier to get an animal into a trap than to get one out.
 Wear heavy leather gloves and use extreme caution when releasing animals.
 Always stand behind the trap and point the open end toward a clear area when releasing the animal.